dbpprt/deepoctoprint/README.md

 > **Where will my data be stored?**

-The collected data will be stored Frankfurt (DigitalOcean)
+The collected data will be stored in Frankfurt (DigitalOcean)

 > **What happens if I'm accidentially naked in front of my 3D printer?**